kellyannmcnamara01/bolier-wp/README.md

 ```

 ### Skip to Main Content Btn
-Part of Context's accessibility standards is to insure we have a working *Skip to Main Content* btn for e-readers.
+Part of Context's accessibility standards is to ensure we have a working *Skip to Main Content* btn for e-readers.
 Within the header this button is included.
 It currently is set up to skip the top-bar and go to the html element with the id of `main-content`.
-It is citical that this is working on every template.
+It is critical that this is working on every template.

 #### Skip to Main Content Btn Example